JozanLeClerc/dwm/README.md

 - **exit** dwm with `super+shift+e`

 My own autostart script can be found under my [dotfiles](https://github.com/JozanLeClerc/dotfiles.git) repository.
 It should be placed in `~/.dwm/` directory.

+As I am not using dwm anymore, developpement on my build might stop on this version.